polyglotte-inc/polyglotte-inc.github.io/privacypolicy.md

 showtop: true
 ---

-Privacy Policy of CircleCalc
+Privacy Policy of Polyglotte İnc.

-This app does not collect any Personal Data.
+This Website does not collect any Personal Data.

-NO third-party Personal Data is obtained, published or shared through this Application
+NO third-party Personal Data is obtained, published or shared through this Website

 NO Personal Data shall be processed and stored by us.

-The Owner reserves the right to make changes to this privacy policy in future releases at any time by giving notice to its Users on this page and possibly within this Application and/or - as far as technically and legally feasible - sending a notice to Users via any contact information available to the Owner.
+The Owner reserves the right to make changes to this privacy policy in the future at any time by giving notice to its Users on this page - as far as technically and legally feasible - sending a notice to Users via any contact information available to the Owner.
 It is strongly recommended to check this page often, referring